 By Christopher Brown of OCDCarCare.com

-In a previous article, OCDCarCare explained how paint correction may generate enough heat to potentially cause paint swelling issues with automotive paint.
+In a previous article, OCDCarCare explained how paint correction can generate enough heat to potentially cause paint swelling issues with automotive paint.
 That article focused on the in-depth explanation of heat and swelling issues and the primary causes of paint swell.

 These concepts include frequent and typical situations which auto detailers face on a regular basis.
 Awareness and use of these concepts can greatly limit heat generation.
 Or, at least, avoid large amounts of heat during paint correction, which directly lead to paint swell.